ericwbailey/ericwbailey.website/source/published/my-jeans-metadata-may-outlive-the-company-that-sold-them.md

 ## What I need versus what you want

-The QR code would serve as an intentional barrier between information I want and the company that holds that information: How to properly wash, dry, and otherwise care for my jeans.
+The QR code would serve as an intentional barrier between information I want and the company that holds it: How to properly wash, dry, and otherwise care for my jeans.

 This barrier’s purpose would also be advertised to me as an enhancement for my experience, despite my feelings on the matter.
 I can already see the marketing copy in my mind: